higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/WHITEPAPER.md

 ## 1. Introduction

-**Higherrrrrrrr**—pronounced with **seven** trailing “r”s—represents a fusion of **memecoin culture** and **robust token engineering** on Solana.
+**Higherrrrrrrr**—pronounced with **seven** trailing "r"s—represents a fusion of **memecoin culture** and **robust token engineering** on Solana.
 While it has an intentionally playful aesthetic, the protocol enforces a **serious, modular, and configurable** approach to on‑chain identity updates, holder engagement, fee management, and single‑sided liquidity provision.
 Here is a quick overview of its five key mechanics:

-- **Threshold-Based Evolving Metadata**: Token names and artwork can “level up” as certain price or market milestones are crossed.
+- **Threshold-Based Evolving Metadata**: Token names and artwork can "level up" as certain price or market milestones are crossed.
 - **Deflationary Design**: A portion of tokens are burned on every swap, ensuring a continuously decreasing supply.
-- **Big-Holder “Conviction” NFTs**: Addresses holding at least 0.042069% of a token’s total supply automatically receive commemorative NFTs each time the token evolves.
+- **Big-Holder "Conviction" NFTs**: Addresses holding at least 0.042069% of a token's total supply automatically receive commemorative NFTs each time the token evolves.
 - **Single-Sided Liquidity**: Projects can provide only their own tokens to a pool, letting the market bring in SOL, thus enabling fair price discovery.
-- **Flexible Fee Splits & Innovative Fee Collection**: A default 1% swap fee is split between token burns and SOL‑based liquidity or revenue—but **all splits and destinations** (including protocol revenue vs. “floor” support) are fully configurable.
+- **Flexible Fee Splits & Innovative Fee Collection**: A default 1% swap fee is split between token burns and SOL‑based liquidity or revenue—but **all splits and destinations** (including protocol revenue vs. "floor" support) are fully configurable.
 Notably, fees are now collected directly from aggregated liquidity provider (LP) fees in our Meteora pool deposit rather than solely via a pass‑through front‑end.

 By aligning playful elements with cryptographic fundamentals—and keeping all parameters adjustable—**Higherrrrrrrr** aims to empower a new generation of meme tokens on Solana.